maxdemaio/max-nextjs/data/blog/annotation-and-java-config.md

 date: '2022-02-17'
 ---

-In this blog post we’ll learn about annotation and java based configuration.
+In this blog post we’ll learn about annotation and Java based configuration.
 Goodbye XML configuration!
 We’ll dive into the ways to autowire dependencies with annotations and their pros and cons.
-Finally, I’ll give an example using both annotation and java based configuration.
+Finally, I’ll give an example using both annotation and Java based configuration.

 Demos: